Jocky Wilson: Darts split

 Wilson joined the other top professionals who split away from the ruling British Darts Organisation in 1993 to form the WDC (now Professional Darts Corporation).
 He was not able to recapture the form that took him to two world championships however, and only participated in two PDC World Championships, failing to win a single match.
 He lost both group games in 1994 (to Dennis Priestley and Graeme Stoddart) and again in 1995 (to Priestley and Lowe).

 One of the highlights of Wilson's three years in the WDC was him reaching the final of the 1993 WDC Skol UK Matchplay in March 1993, which was broadcast on ITV and played on quadro dartboards.
 Wilson became one of the few players to have hit 240 on television during a visit to the dart board, by getting 3 darts in the quadruple 20, during his semi final victory over John Lowe.
 Wilson lost the final to Dennis Priestley.

 Wilson reached the quarter-finals of the 1994 World Matchplay, losing to eventual champion Larry Butler.
 Wilson's final appearance in a televised tournament came in the 1995 World Matchplay.
-He beat Rod Harrington 8–4 in the first round, but lost to Nigel Justice in the second round.
-Wilson never appeared in a major televised event again.
+He beat Rod Harrington 8–4 in the first round, but in his final televised major, lost to Nigel Justice in the second round.

 Post-retirement

-Wilson never formally announced his retirement from darts; he simply departed from the sport suddenly on 23 December 1995.
-It is believed that he left after being diagnosed with diabetes, which stopped him drinking during games.
+Although Wilson never formally announced his retirement, he stopped competing professionally on 23 December 1995, after being diagnosed with diabetes, which stopped him from drinking during games.

-For 10 years during his darts career, Wilson had a house in Wallsend to cut down on travel expenses, but he left that to return to his home town of Kirkcaldy.
-In 1996, he said, "I don't want anyone feeling sorry for me.
-There's only one person to blame for the situation I'm in, and that's me."
-He was declared bankrupt in 1998, and then survived on a disability allowance, living as a recluse in a one-bedroom flat back on the council estate where he grew up.
+For ten years during his darts career, Wilson had a house in Wallsend to cut down on travel expenses, but he left that to return to his native Kirkcaldy.
+He was declared bankrupt in 1998, and then survived on disability allowance, living as a recluse in a one-bedroom flat back on the council estate where he grew up.
 He also suffered from arthritis in his hands.

 Wilson ceased giving interviews to the press and television.
-An Observer reporter tried to interview him in January 2007 on the 25th anniversary of his first title win, only to be told by his wife, "He never has (given an interview) since stopping and never will.
+An Observer reporter tried to interview him in January 2007 on the twenty-fifth anniversary of his first title win, only to be told by his wife, "He never has (given an interview) since stopping and never will.
 He thinks it's all in the past, it's over with."
-However, Wilson talked briefly to The Scotsman in 2001.
-Despite his withdrawal from the game, in August 2009 the PDC announced a new tournament called "The Jocky Wilson Cup" in which Scotland's best players played England's best.
+However, Wilson spoke briefly to The Scotsman in 2001.
+Despite his withdrawal from darts, in August 2009, the PDC announced a new tournament called "The Jocky Wilson Cup" in which Scotland's best players played England's best.
 England beat Scotland 6–0 in the inaugural tournament in December 2009.